mudilajaganios/trivia_iOS_interview_questions/README.md

 18. What is optional chaining and optional binding?
 19. What is content hugging and compression resistance?
 20. What is @escaping closure?
+21. How to write test cases for UIViewControllers?
+22.